chessslab/chessslab.github.io/_pages/about.md

 <span style="color:red">__NOTE: This site is currently under construction.__</span>

+Welcome at __*Cybersecurity, Human Factors, and Enterprise Security Studies (CHESS) Lab*__!
 We are a research group at the [CISPA Helmholtz Center For Information Security](https://cispa.de/) in Saarland, Germany.

 We are __cybersecurity researchers__!